core2062/CORERobotLib/README.md

 - Download the third party libraries that are used for frc, including CTRE
   - http://www.ctr-electronics.com/control-system/hro.html#product_tabs_technical_resources
 - Update all of the submodules within the library
+  - Make sure that you pull the most recent version of the CORERobotLib
   - Open a Git Bash terminal and navigate to the 3rdparty folder of the CORERobotLib using the 'cd' command
-  - When you are at the 3rd party folder, run the command 'git submodule update' in order to update all of the modules within the project
+  - When you are at the 3rd party folder, run the 'git submodule init' command
+  - Run the command 'git submodule update' in order to update all of the modules within the project
   - Build the library and ensure that there is no compilation errors